MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 832 - Special Episode 1 - Bidoof's Wish - Attempting to look at the Outlaw Notice Board.md

-*If Bidoof has met the Kecleon Brothers:*
+*If the player has progressed far enough:*

   * *Anchor: <a name="0"></a>0*